Building & Facilities

 Constructed in 1944, this 5,200 square-foot two-story brick building is the newest building in the complex.
 The first floor is used for program offices.
 The downstairs is home to some of the Whitin Mill’s resident artists.

-This 4,000 square-foot open area, overlooking the Mumford River, serves as a centerpiece for the site and is an outstanding community events venue.
+Our 4,000 square-foot Community Plaza, overlooking the Mumford River, serves as a centerpiece for the site and is an outstanding community events venue.
 The plaza is open to the public and typically has a full schedule of events including Alternatives’ annual Valley Friendship Tour (Alternatives signature fundraiser), the free Summer Concert Series, the annual Valley Bag Toss, and the Worcester Shakespeare Company’s summer play festival.